North–South Corridor, Adelaide

 The North–South Corridor is a series of component motorways travelling through Adelaide, South Australia that will eventually form a continuous link from Old Noarlunga in the outer southern metropolitan Adelaide suburbs through to Gawler in northern metropolitan Adelaide, comprising a distance of 78km.
 Under South Australia's road route system, the corridor is signed as route M2.

-Comprising the Northern Expressway, the North–South Motorway and the Southern Expressway, parts of the corridor are still under construction or planning, with the project aiming for completion by 2031.
+Comprising the Northern Expressway, the North–South Motorway and the Southern Expressway, parts of the corridor are still under construction, with the project aiming for completion by 2031.

 Component motorways

 By 2031, all of these major road links are proposed to have been completed, thus making a major route through the Adelaide metropolitan area a much more efficient way to travel.
 Its expected to take only one hour to travel from Noarlunga in the South to Gawler in the North.
 When announced, the incumbent government had a strategy to deliver the complete project in ten years from May 2015.

 The components identified by the Department of Planning, Transport and Infrastructure, from north to south, are: